glyphr-studio/Glyphr-Studio-1/README.md

 ## Feedback
- Feel free to get in touch with us via email or twitter or whatever, we always love talking to people.
+ Feel free to get in touch with us via email or socials or whatever, we always love talking to people.
 There is kind of a running list of feature ideas (and bugs, of course) over at the [Issues List]( https://github.com/mattlag/Glyphr-Studio/issues?labels=&page=1&state=open).